ietf-wg-acme/acme/draft-ietf-acme-acme.md

 present in "newAccount" requests.
 This can be used to associate an ACME account with an existing account in a non-ACME system, such as a CA customer database.

-To enable ACME account binding, a CA needs to provide the ACME client with a MAC key and a key identifier, using some mechanism outside of ACME.
+To enable ACME account binding, the CA operating the ACME server needs to provide the ACME client with a MAC key and a key identifier, using some mechanism outside of ACME.
 The key identifier MUST be an ASCII string.
 The MAC key SHOULD be provided in base64url-encoded form, to maximize compatibility between non-ACME provisioning systems